MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 ms.search.form: product-kusto
 ---

-# Add and manage an event destination in Eventstream item
+# Add and manage a destination to an event stream

-Once you have created an eventstream, you can route data to different destinations.
-The types of data destinations that can be added to your eventstream include KQL Database, Lakehouse and Custom App.
+Once you have created an event stream, you can route data to various destinations such as KQL Database, Lakehouse and a custom app.

 ## Prerequisites

-To get started, you must complete the following prerequisites:
+To get started, complete the following prerequisites:
 - Get access to a **premium workspace** with **Contributor** or above permissions where your Eventstream item is located in.
 - For KQL database destination, get access to a **premium workspace** with **Contributor** or above permissions where your KQL database is located in.
 - For Lakehouse destination, get access to a **premium workspace** with **Contributor**  or above permissions where your lakehouse is located in.